 What about cholesterol?

 Eggs have been known to raise total and LDL cholesterol since 2002.
-However, due to the egg industry funding we might be inclined to believe that this is not the case.
-In non industry funded research 93% of them found that egg consumption increases cholesterol level whereas for industry funded research it was 86%.
-More importantly, in the industry funded research while the result showed an increase in cholesterol levels their conclusion often reported eggs had no effect at all.
-In industry funded research 49% of conclusions were discordant with their findings, whereas it was only 13% for non industry funded research.
+However, due to egg industry funding we might be led to believe that this is not the case.
+In non-industry funded research 93% of them found that egg consumption increases cholesterol level whereas for industry funded research it was 86%.

 Egg Free Cooking